johno/pixyll/methodology.md

 6. A brief overview of your modeling process
 7. Key issues, risks, and success factors if the company decides to implement this model
 8. A Conclusion/Summary slide or two including Recommendations & Next Steps

-**Presentation etiquette**

-* Time is not your friend.
-10-12 minutes for presenting is ideal.
-* Be on time.
-* Set the impression that you really care.
-* First there and last to leave
-* Communication is critical.
-* Don’t be afraid to not know.
-* Be empathetic towards you’re clients/stakeholders situation.
-* Have fun.
-* Follow up with what you discussed.
-An email in bullet points with next steps and next time to talk.

 #### Report